kurtosis-tech/kurtosis/docs/docs/reference/cli/cli.md

 ### Toggle Analytics
 On installation Kurtosis enables anonymized [analytics][metrics-philosophy-reference] by default.
 You can toggle this functionality simply by running:
-We identify every user's machines with a hash value of the `unique machine id of most host OS's`, which we call the `user's analytics ID`, and this allow us to analyze the user experience flow.

 ```bash
 kurtosis analytics enable